 Go for bold locks with an ash blonde sombre paired with platinum accents.
 Ash highlights will add some dimensional tones to your dark roots.
 Having the lightest blonde at the mid-shaft gives a more natural appearance and will make the color less maintenance.

-Have a super dimensional color with icy blonde balayage highlights.
-Make your icy blonde looks richer by having a lowlight right next to it to make the blonde pop.
-Wave your hair for a charming look and be ready for the day.
+Get a super dimensional color with icy blonde balayage highlights.
+Make your icy blonde look richer by having a lowlight right next to it to make the blonde pop.
+Wave your hair for a charming look, and be ready for the day.

 Shiny ash blonde on light brown hair is an eye-catching color for women who can be lightened.
 Great for neutral to cool skin tones, ash tones are sassy and classy and can look very natural.

-An ash blonde pixie cut is a great way to transition for the ladies that are starting to naturally sparkle.
+An ash blonde pixie cut is a great way to transition for the ladies starting to sparkle naturally.
 Cutting off old processed colors and matching your new canvas with a complimenting color is an alternative way to expedite the overall look.
-Short hairstyles like a pixie cut can provide a lot more texture and dimension.
+Short hairstyles like a pixie cut can provide more texture and dimension.

 We love this shoulder-length blunt cut wavy hair painted with dirty blonde and ashy brown hue and dark roots.
-With an ash blonde hair dye, it’s important to keep your hair’s integrity by conditioning well after every session and at home.
+With an ash blonde hair dye, keeping your hair’s integrity by conditioning well after every session and at home is important.
 No gold tones here.

-Sleek and super edgy – this solid light ash blonde shade is doing a marvelous job on this straight mid-length cut with a few side bangs.
+Sleek and super edgy – this solid light ash blonde shade is doing a marvelous job on this straight mid-length cut.
 It’s the perfect option that suits cool and fair complexions and can bring out the pink undertones in your skin.